briziorusso/briziorusso.github.io/_pages/about.md

 ---

 I am currently studying towards a PhD in Computer Science in the [Computational Logic and Argumentation group](https://clarg.doc.ic.ac.uk/), [Department of Computing](https://www.imperial.ac.uk/computing) at
 [Imperial College London](https://www.imperial.ac.uk).
 I am also part of the Safe and Trusted AI Centre for Doctoral Training [(STAI)](https://safeandtrustedai.org).
 My research interests are towards Explainable AI (XAI), Statistical Learning, Causality and Computational Argumentation.
+Additionally, I help organising the [Explainable AI Seminars @ Imperial](http://xaiseminars.doc.ic.ac.uk/).

 I am an economist by training (BSc Economics from University of Rome, Tor Vergata) but then went on focusing on Stats (MSc Applied Statistics from University of London, Birkbeck).